amardipnaik/digital-banking/README.md

 # Digital Banking

-Digital Banking is a module-wise full-stack project with documentation-first planning, a Spring Boot backend, and a React frontend.
+Digital Banking is a module-wise full-stack project with documentation-first planning, a Spring Boot backend, and a React frontend. test

 ## Repository Structure